V-Team-Development/hungry_dungeon_ttrpg/unsorted/skills.md

 ## Skill Bonus

 Your skill bonus represents additional mastery of the skill.
-Each bonus point adds one die to skill rolls and one point to your skill modifier.
+Each bonus point adds one point to your skill modifier or to the final result of a skill roll.

 ## Above, but in Fewer Words